Financial Recovery After A Tax Disaster

 The IRS allows the taxpayers who file an itemized tax return to deduct casualty losses, which are the damage and loss of property from an unexpected or sudden disaster.

-The advantage to this is that the damages that are suffered during a major disaster that the President declares as a disaster zone have a significantly reduced wait time.
+The advantage to this is that the damages that are suffered during a major disaster that the President declares as a federal emergency have a significantly reduced wait time.
 In these cases, the taxpayers are allowed to deduct the losses suffered in the tax year before the event took place by filing an amended return.

-An amended tax return allows the eligible individual to get an immediate tax refund instead of waiting and this money can be used to fix the damages or find a new place to live.
+An amended tax return allows the eligible individual to get an immediate tax refund, instead of waiting; this money can be used to fix the damages incurred to their property or find a new place to live.
 Taxpayers who did not file an itemized tax return might take advantage of an amended tax return in the event of disaster damage.

-As soon as the Federal Emergency Management Agency, FEMA, makes the announcement that the President, in the event of a hurricane, has made a disaster declaration, then federal help begins to take effect, which includes special tax relief options.
+As soon as the Federal Emergency Management Agency, FEMA, makes the announcement that the President has made a declaration of disaster following a hurricane, tornado, wildfire, flood or other disaster, then federal help begins to take effect.
+This help may include special tax relief options.

 A tax expert can help people who have had high taxable income before the year of the disaster and will expect a lower income during the year of the disaster to claim more losses in the following year.